crudch/igrit/README.md

-# Small crutch wardex package.
+# Small crutch igrit package.
 This is a test package.